 The Greater Penrith to Eastern Creek area covers about 19,000 hectares.
 It extends from the Nepean (Dyarubbin) River in the west to the M7 Motorway in the east.
 It links the North West Growth Area with the Western Sydney Aerotropolis.

-Feedback from the exhibition will be considered and inform the final strategic framework, which is expected to be complete in 2023.
+Based on the feedback received the draft strategic framework will be reviewed and updated.
+It is expected to be complete in 2023.

-Read the FAQs - Greater Penrith to Eastern Creek Draft Strategic Framework (PDF, 246 KB).
+For more information read the Greater Penrith to Eastern Creek Draft Strategic Framework – Frequently asked questions (PDF, 236 KB).